digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 ======================================

-This section describes in detail what rules govern package validation upon upload and how contracts, choice arguements and choice results are upgraded or downgraded at runtime.
+This section describes in detail what rules govern package validation upon upload and how contracts, choice arguments and choice results are upgraded or downgraded at runtime.
 These topics are for a large part covered in the sections above.
 This section acts as a thorough reference.